Otanomomo

 Otanomomo is a locality in the South Otago region of New Zealand's South Island.
-It is on the banks of the Koau Branch of the Clutha River, roughly six kilometres south of Balclutha.
+It is situated on the banks of the Koau Branch of the Clutha River, roughly six kilometres south of Balclutha.
 Nearby settlements include Finegand to the north, Paretai, Puerua, and Romahapa to the south, and Waitepeka to the west.

 Education

 A polytechnic is located in Otanomomo.
 Named Telford Rural Polytechnic, it is based on land donated by the Telfords, an early pioneering family in the area.

 Environment

 A 37 hectare reserve, Otanomomo Scientific Reserve, is located in the Otanomomo area.
 It protects the remnants of a larger podocarp coastal forest and a number of rare species of plants.
 In the early 2000s, the Department of Conservation and volunteers from community groups conducted a programme to eliminate weeds in the reserve and encourage the growth of native foliage.

 Protective works along the banks of the Clutha River have also been undertaken.
 Works undertaken at the start of the 1920s led to special legislation to allow the Otanomomo River Board to pay back the costs to the Ministry of Works.